LumenGNU/ManSearchProvider/README.md

 - Run: `npm run nested-shell:start`
 - Stop and run (restart): `npm run nested-shell:restart`
 - Stop: `npm run nested-shell:stop` or close the terminal window

+⚠️ **This is designed for GNOME Shell 45-48 and won't work in GNOME Shell 49+ due to disabled X11.**

 ## Build and Debug Configuration